lxsr0964-design/building-age-and-price-in-Leeds/README.md

 Required libraries: `pandas`, `geopandas`, `matplotlib`, `seaborn`, etc. need to be installed in Python environment

-Download all files in same flode
+Download all files into the same floder

 Open Spatial_data_science_report.ipynb in Jupyter Notebook or Google Colab.